+- Hunger and fatigue.
+Your body converts the food you eat into glucose that your cells use for energy.
+But your cells need insulin to take in glucose.
 If your body doesn't make enough or any insulin, or if your cells resist the insulin your body makes, the glucose can't get into them and you have no energy.
-This can make you more hungry and tired than usual.
+This can make you hungrier and more tired than usual.

-Blurred vision.
+- Blurred vision.
 Changing fluid levels in your body could make the lenses in your eyes swell up.
-They change shape and lose their ability to focus.
+They change shape and can’t focus.

 These tend to show up after your glucose has been high for a long time.